Trusted WordPress tutorials, when you need them most.

 http://example.com/parent-page/child-page/

-This is the best way to organize content if you use a hierarchical page structure on your website.
-It is considered best practice for WordPress SEO and will make sense to your users.
+Using URLs like this is the best way to organize content within a hierarchical page structure on your WordPress site.
+These URLs are considered best practice for WordPress SEO and will make sense to your users when they read them.

-Removing the parent page slug is usually not a good idea.
+It’s usually not a good idea to remove the parent page slug.
 It can potentially break the URL, and some experts believe it is less SEO-friendly.
-Sometimes it may cause conflicts with the WordPress permalink structure.
+Sometimes, it may even cause conflicts with the WordPress permalink structure.

 That being said, let’s take a look at how to easily remove the parent page slug from a child page URL in WordPress.